gdiasdasilva/django-cleanfiles/README.md

 ## How to use

+`./manage.py cleanfiles [path] [options]`

 To execute this command you have to insert a **path** (relative or absolute) after the command as an argument that represents the destination folder.

 For example `./manage.py cleanfiles filestodelete` will create a folder (if it doesn't exist yet) named "filestodelete" in the project's root directory.
 After that, all unused files will be moved into there.

-This command allows you to directly delete the unused files, adding `rm` after the destination path, like this: `./manage.py cleanfiles filestodelete rm`.
-The previous command will execute as the first one with the difference that will delete this folder after the moving process.
-This is not done immediately to ensure that no important data is deleted.
+At this point, there is only one available option, `rm`, that will flag the script so it deletes all the content in the destination folder after process of moving.
+You can do it like this: `./manage.py cleanfiles filestodelete rm`.
+The deletion is not done immediately to ensure that no important data is deleted.

+---

 If you get *permission denied* errors, don't forget to **sudo** your command.